dskoda/quests/README.md

 # QUESTS: Quick Uncertainty and Entropy from STructural Similarity

-QUESTS provides model-free uncertainty estimation methods for interatomic potentials.
+QUESTS provides model-free uncertainty and entropy estimation methods for interatomic potentials.
 Among the methods, we propose a structural descriptor based on k-nearest neighbors that is:

 1. Fast to compute, as it uses only distances between atoms within an environment.
-2. Invertible, as the distances can be used to reconstruct an environment up to an isometry.
+Because the descriptors are parallelized, generation of descriptors for 1.5M environments takes about 3 seconds on a 56-core computer.
-3. Interpretable, as the distances correspond to directly to displacements of atoms.
+2. Interpretable, as the distances correspond to directly to displacements of atoms.
-4. Continuous, thanks to a smooth cutoff
+3. Lead to an interpretable information entropy value.

 This package also contains metrics to quantify the diversity of a dataset using this descriptor, and tools to interface with other representations and packages.